memeoplast/odin-page1/README.md

 # odin-page1
-First full CSS and HTML webpage based on theodinproject.com
+First CSS and HTML webpage from scratch based on theodinproject.com